amatov/InstantaneousFlowTracker/README.md

 ##### Computer Vision and Image Understanding (CVIU) 2011 (see Figures 1-5) https://researchgate.net/publication/51458935_Optimal-flow_minimum-cost_correspondence_assignment_in_particle_flow_tracking_Instantaneous_Flow_Tracker

+##### "Analysis of Unstructured Crowded Scenes: Instantaneous Flow Tracking Algorithm Applied to Surveillance" accepted at the 27-th Convention of Electrical and Electronics Engineers in Israel (IEEEI 2012)

 #### Analysis of Unstructured High-Density Crowded Scenes for Video Surveillance and Crowd Monitoring

 ##### Computer vision algorithms can extract information from videos of crowded scenes and automatically track groups of individuals undergoing organized motion which might represent anomalous behavior.
 Computational tools and applied mathematics are indispensable for automated image analysis of human crowds, where information about changes in pixel intensity is translated into particle tracks used to detect rapid changes in crowd dynamics.